 5.1.
 Essential Support Facilities ("ESF") are passive support structures, for which no practical or viable alternatives exist, that enable the deployment of telecommunication infrastructure.
-A Dominant Telecommunication Licensee must offer to provide ESF to Facilities-based Licensees:
+A Dominant Telecommunication Licensee must offer to provide ESF to Facilities-based Licensees.

 - 5.2.
 The RIO must specify the prices, terms and conditions on which the Dominant Telecommunication Licensee will provide ESF.
-In particular, the RIO must contain: - (a) the prices, terms and conditions on which a Facilities-based Licensee can physically co-locate and access its equipment within the Dominant Telecommunication Licensee's network, including: - (i) the locations at which physical co-location is available; - (ii) any reasonable restrictions or procedures that the Dominant Telecommunication Licensee intends to impose due to space, safety or security concerns; and - (iii) the situations in which virtual (distant) co-location will be required. - (b) the prices, terms and conditions on which the Dominant Telecommunication Licensee will provide Facilities-based Licensees with access to and the use of lead-in ducts and lead-in manholes. - (c) the prices, terms and conditions on which the Dominant Telecommunication Licensee will provide Facilities-based Licensees with access to and the use of ducts and associated manholes in its submarine cable common duct networks.
+In particular, the RIO must contain: - (a) the prices, terms and conditions on which a Facilities-based Licensee can physically co-locate and access its equipment within the Dominant Telecommunication Licensee's network, including: - (i) the locations at which physical co-location is available; - (ii) any reasonable restrictions or procedures that the Dominant Telecommunication Licensee intends to impose due to space, safety or security concerns; and - (iii) the situations in which virtual (distant) co-location will be required. - (b) the prices, terms and conditions on which the Dominant Telecommunication Licensee will provide Facilities-based Licensees with access to and the use of lead-in ducts and lead-in manholes. - (c) the prices, terms and conditions on which the Dominant Telecommunication Licensee will provide Facilities-based Licensees with access to and the use of ducts and associated manholes in its submarine cable common duct networks. - (d) the prices, terms and conditions on which the Dominant Licensee that is designated to own and manage the common service ducts and associated manholes (collectively, "CSD"), will provide Facilities-based Licensees with access to and the use of CSDs.